 A Steering Group, working on behalf of the Parish Council, has drawn up the Neighbourhood Plan.
 This was approved by the Council at its meeting on September 11th 2017, and was then approved by North Somerset Council on December 5th 2017.

 The Plan is being scrutinised by an independent Inspector.
-As a result of preliminary comments from the Inspector, we have amended the Statement of Community Involvement and the Basic Conditions Statement (the revised versions are also available from the links on the right).
-The changes are of detail rather than substance, but are sufficiently wide-ranging that the documents will have to undergo a further 6 weeks of public consultation, which has been arranged by North Somerset Council.
-The consultation webpage has details of how to comment on these documents.
-The consultation will end on Monday November 19th.
+As a result of preliminary comments from the Inspector, we amended the Statement of Community Involvement and the Basic Conditions Statement (the revised versions are also available from the links on the right).
+The changes were of detail rather than substance, but were sufficiently wide-ranging that the documents had to undergo a further 6 weeks of public consultation, arranged by North Somerset Council.
+The consultation ended on Monday November 19th.

-After the consultation, changes to the Plan required by the Inspector have to be made and then the final amended Plan is put to the Executive of North Somerset Council for approval.
+Any changes to the Plan required by the Inspector will have to be made and then the final amended Plan will be put to the Executive of North Somerset Council for approval.
 Once it has passed all these tests, the Plan will be voted upon in a referendum of all residents

 If it is approved by residents, the Plan is